 regarding student behavior on school property will be enforced on Harford County

 Public Schools' buses.
-Please see page 21 of the Student Handbook.
+Please refer to the current Student Handbook/Calendar.

 Students who are assigned to ride Harford County Public School buses must assume

 certain responsibilities.
 Misconduct, carelessness, and thoughtlessness are hazardous

 to the safe operation of the school bus.
 The bus is an integral part of the total

 school program; and the driver, who is an adult in a position of authority, must

 insist on appropriate behavior.

 Each student will receive a copy of the ï¿½Transportation Rules for Studentsï¿½ which